OpenNebula/website/content/docs/apps-marketplace/marketplace_appliances/minio_intro.md

 <!--# minIO -->

-Placeholder text for new page based on the minIO wiki, `https://github.com/OpenNebula/one-apps/wiki/minio_intro`.
++[Placeholder text for new page based on the minIO wiki, `https://github.com/OpenNebula/one-apps/wiki/minio_intro`.]